 Pip is a package management system that simplifies installation and management of software packages written in Python such as those found in the Python Package Index (PyPI).
 Pip is not installed by default on CentOS 7, but the installation is pretty simple.

-In this tutorial we will walk through how to install Python
+In this tutorial, we will walk through the steps required to install Python

 pip on CentOS 7 using the